 Storytelling became a passion behind the camera in college as I started to produce events and dabble in performing arts.
-I started volunteering pro bono graphic design work for a nonprofit working in Uganda and soon found myself in Africa documenting their work on the ground.
-That trip sparked a love for photojournalism that has since spanned over eight years across numerous countries.
+I volunteered pro bono graphic design work for a nonprofit working in Uganda and soon found myself in Africa documenting their work on the ground.
+That trip sparked a love for photojournalism that has since spanned over a decade across numerous countries.

-Going back to high schools days, I tried my hand at acting but didn't stick with it.
-Revising the craft a decade later created a new love for the industry that I once found enticing.
-Over the last 13 years, it quickly transformed from a hobby to a passion to a career and I discovered a way to combine my knowledge and experience in the industry with my gifts of organization and producing.
-Not only could I tell stories with stills but could do so with moving visuals through commercials, corporate videos and films.
+Going back to my high school days, I tried my hand at acting but didn't stick with it.
+Revising the craft in adulthood later created a new love for the industry.
+It quickly transformed from a hobby to a passion to a career and I discovered a way to combine my knowledge and experience in the industry with my gifts of organization and producing.
+Not only could I tell stories with stills but could do so with moving visuals through commercials, corporate videos, and films.

-I understand the power of stories and the importance of sharing them to not only entertain and inform but also to leave a legacy and give a voice to the broken.
-Everyone has a story (whether true or dreamed up).
-My job is to tell it to an audience with excellence.
+I believe in the power of stories and the importance of sharing them not only to entertain and educate but also to leave a legacy and give a voice to the broken.
+Everyone has a story (whether true or dreamed up) . . . and my job is to tell it to an audience with excellence.

-I feel a sense of responsibility to use the experiences, things I've seen and stories I've heard to teach others and expose them to the realties they didn't know they existed.
+I feel a sense of responsibility to use my experiences, things I've seen, and stories I've heard to teach others and expose them to the realities they didn't know existed.
 To break down barriers.
 To show how to love beyond differences.
 And to be the light in a sometimes dark world.

-It's an honor to "do what I love" and "love what I do".
-I pray my life will inspire and leave a legacy for my boys showing that you can make a difference by following your passion and dreams.
+It's an honor to "do what I love and love what I do."
+I pray my life will inspire others and leave a legacy for my boys showing that you can make a difference by following your passion and dreams.